kzu/kzu.github.io/_posts/2017-10-01-building-like-a-pro-primer.md

 ## Conditions

-Conditionally changing the outcome of the build is also a core characteristic in most cases, sich as building differently for `Debug` vs `Release` builds.
+Conditionally changing the outcome of the build is also a core characteristic in most cases, such as building differently for `Debug` vs `Release` builds.
 MSBuild has a consistent and general mechanism for conditionally evaluating all the core elements discussed so far, by simply appending a `Condition` attribute on them.
 A condition attribute must evaluate to a string that can be parsed as a boolean (in a case insensitive manner, as everything else,